Chapter 7:

 I turned around to check.

-One of the subjects had collapsed.
+One of the guys collapsed.
 Another slumped over in their seat.
-A third started to fall forward slowly, as if drifting off mid-thought.
+A girl started to fall forward slowly, as if drifting off mid-thought.

 My chest tightened.